Interactively shaping robot behaviour with unlabeled human instructions: Model

 \subsubsection{Instruction Model}

 Interpreting instructions consists in finding the optimal action corresponding to each instruction signal.
-To do so, we retrieve information about the optimal action from the task learning process.
+To do so, we retrieve information about the optimal action from the task-learning process.
 We first explain how we represent instructions, then we detail our interpretation method.

 \paragraph{Representing instructions}

 In this paper, we represent instructions as a probability distribution over actions.
 One interesting feature of this representation is that it enables incremental updates and it naturally represents different hypotheses about the meaning of an instruction signal.
 In addition, it is mathematically equivalent to the definition of a state policy, which is also interesting in terms of (policy) shaping.
 In the remainder, we refer to the model of an instruction as a \textit{signal policy}, in contrast to the notion of \textit{state policy}.
 We denote the signal policy for an instruction signal $i \in I$ at time $t$ as